unak/fgview/README.md

 How to use
 ----------

+Pass a graphic file via commandline, drop a graphic file to the exe, or associate graphic files' extensions to the exe.

-Click, drag, or hit left or right cursor keys.
+Click, drag, roll the mouse wheel, or hit left or right cursor keys.

 License